morganhancock/recipebox/Merging_exercise_1.md

 Work through the following tasks to discover how to successfully share a branch.

 ## Adding new files
-Sharing a branch is fairly easy when you're just adding new files.
+Sharing a branch is a fairly easy way to collaborate.
 First, have one teammate create a new branch called `new_recipes` and push it to the remote.
 The following commands should do the trick.

 ```
 git checkout -b new_recipes